 We are a global publisher and developer of interactive entertainment software.
 Our business consists of our wholly-owned labels Rockstar Games and 2K, which publishes its titles under 2K Games, 2K Sports and 2K Play.
-We develop, publish, market and sell software titles for the leading gaming and entertainment hardware platforms including: Sony's PlayStation®3 ("PS3") and PlayStation®2 ("PS2") computer entertainment systems; Sony's PSP® (PlayStation®Portable) ("PSP") system; Microsoft's Xbox 360® ("Xbox 360") video game and entertainment system; Nintendo's WiiTM ("Wii") and DSTM ("DS") systems; and for the PC and Games for Windows®.
-We also selectively develop and publish titles for digital distribution via Sony's PlayStation®Network ("PSN") and Microsoft's Xbox LIVE® Marketplace ("Xbox LIVE") and Xbox LIVE® Arcade ("XBLA"), as well as digitally offer our PC titles through online download stores and services such as Steam.
-We also develop and publish titles for the iPhoneTM and iPod® touch.
+We develop, publish, market and sell software titles for gaming and entertainment hardware platforms including: Sony's PlayStation®3 ("PS3") and PlayStation®2 ("PS2") computer entertainment systems; Sony's PSP® (PlayStation®Portable) ("PSP") system; Microsoft's Xbox 360® ("Xbox 360") video game and entertainment system; Nintendo's WiiTM ("Wii") and DSTM ("DS") systems; and for the PC and Games for Windows®.
+We also selectively develop and publish titles for digital distribution via Sony's PlayStation®Network ("PSN") and Microsoft's Xbox LIVE® Marketplace ("Xbox LIVE® Arcade ("XBLA"), as well as digitally offer our PC titles through online download stores and services such as Steam.
+We also develop and publish titles for the iPhoneTM, iPod® touch and iPad.
 The global installed base for the prior generation of platforms, including PS2 and DS ("prior generation platforms") is substantial.
-The release of the PS3, Xbox 360, and Wii platforms ("current generation platforms") has developing titles for certain prior generation platforms such as PS2 and DS given their significant installed base, as long as it is economically attractive to do so.
+The release of the PS3, Xbox 360, and Wii platforms ("current generation platforms") has further expanded the video game software market.
+We are continuing to increase the number of titles released on the current generation platforms while also developing titles for certain prior generation platforms such as PS2 and DS given their significant installed base, as long as it is economically attractive to do so.
 We have pursued a strategy of capitalizing on the widespread market acceptance of interactive entertainment, as well as the growing popularity of innovative action, adventure, racing, role-playing, sports and strategy games that appeal to the expanding demographic of video game players.